-- Students performing the incorrect view will be graded on the view performed but will receive a deduction in the Exam Performance category related to performing assigned views.
-Students will be responsible for explaining the correct view to the program faculty. - Any error(s) resulting in a repeat for any view will result in a reduction in the Exam Efficiency category related to repeats.
+- Any error(s) resulting in a repeat for any view will result in a reduction in the Exam Efficiency category related to repeats.
 Such errors include, but are not limited to, clipping anatomy of interest, setting incorrect technical factors, no marker used, incorrect patient positioning, incorrect use of tube angle, etc. - If a student acquires a repeat for all views in a given lab testing, the student will be given a score of zero, regardless of the score in Trajecsys (refer to Section 5, Laboratory Proficiency Testing Policies and Procedures).
-The student will then complete the Lab Remediation Process.
+The student will then complete the Lab Remediation Process. - If an incorrect view is performed.